abbhinavv/smart-office/readme.md

 ## Trade-offs

-I intentionally did NOT implement:
+As a POC I did NOT implement:

-- Real-time collaboration like Websockets
+- Real-time collaboration
 - Multiple templates
 - User authentication
 - Database storage
-- Advanced formatting like Quill.js
+- Advanced formatting tools

 These were avoided to keep the POC simple and focused.

 Technical Shortcuts I would avoid:
 1. Avoid Storing Everything Only in Browser Storage
-2. Avoid “Last Save Wins” Logic
-3. Avoid Custom-Built Editors
+2. Avoid Custom-Built Editors
-4. Avoid Hardcoding Templates
+3. Avoid Hardcoding Templates
-5. Avoid Internet Dependencies
+4. Avoid Internet Dependencies
 ---

 ## What I Would Improve Next

-Given more time I would add:
+Given adequate resources and time I would add:

-- Quill or TipTap editor for better formatting
+- Word/Google-doc like editor for better formatting
 - Multiple document support by storing & editing on server side in database
-- Multi user editing conflicts by locking in/version control/websockets
+- Multi user editing conflicts
-- Better error handling
 - Optional DOCX export

 ---